Senior Housing

 Assisted living often focuses on slightly older residents than those

-in independent living because service needs typica
+in independent living because service needs typically increase with

 age.
 The current occupied unit penetration rate (i.e., share of age